-Yoko’s hottest outfit was a black blouse with black leather hot-pants and knee boots, resplendent with a belt and matching bullet bracelet made from rounds of ammunition.
-This was accessorized with a wonderful black brimmed hat with a satin band (sometimes worn by John) from the Fly / Imagine photos sessions by Raeanne Rubenstein.
+Yoko’s hottest outfit was a black blouse with black leather hot pants and knee-high boots, resplendent with a belt and matching bullet bracelet made from rounds of ammunition.
+This was accessorized with a wonderful black bolero hat with a satin band (John had a matching one) from the Fly / Imagine photos session by Raeanne Rubenstein.

 Upon their move to New York City in 1971, John’s U.S. Army ensemble with cowboy boots and cap complemented Yoko’s hot pants and beret.
 They were true comrades.
 The couple’s revolutionary look manifested John’s lyrics as they posed near the Statue of Liberty with raised fists. ‘”Power to the People!”

 Yoko Ono and The Plastic Ono Super Band previewed songs from her album Feeling The Space by playing a week-long residency (October 23 – 28, 1973) at Kenny’s Castaways in New York City.
 Yoko performed twelve (not only sold-out but over-crowded) shows.
 Although she looked stunning all in black, wearing velvet hot pants with fabulous over-the-knee boots, the outfit was worn in mockery of men’s expectation that a woman wearing such a thing should be demure.
 The crowds – mostly men, clamored for her autograph after each show.
 Photos: Bob Gruen